Garden-AI/garden-frontend/README.md

 After cloning, run `npm install` to pull in dependencies and then `npm start` to test changes locally with hot reloading.
 More detailed instructions on npm commands are below from Create React App scaffolding.

+# Using msw mocks

+The `src/mocks` folder has configuration for `msw`, a library that mocks external API responses.
+This is useful to set up static garden/pipeline responses to develop against no matter the state of the backend.

+To use this when developing locally, uncomment `REACT_APP_SHOULD_MOCK="true"` in `.env.development`.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).